 The reason that this works for plantar fasciitis is that the movement will add a mild stretch to the calf and the plantar fasciitis.
 Moving around can loosen everything up so that you feel better.
 But if you do too much movement and do not take breaks to get the pressure off the plantar fascia, this pain and discomfort can come back again.

 Developing a Limp When Walking Means You Likely Have Plantar Fasciitis

 Your body will often try to avoid putting too much weight on the heel of the foot when it is in pain.
 When you can reduce the amount of pressure on that part of the foot, you will find that it can feel better.
-When you stop putting the full weight on one of the heels, then you may start to limp a bit, making the other foot take on more of the pressure and the weight.
+When you stop putting the full weight on one of the heels, you may start to limp a bit, making the other foot take on more of the pressure and weight.

 This limp can be minor and it will happen over time so it is possible that you won’t even notice that it is going on.
 It is a good idea to do a walking analysis with your physical therapist to find some of the smaller changes to your walking pattern and to help strengthen some of the muscles that were neglected when you started to limp.

 When Walking on Your Toes is Better For You, You May Have Plantar Fasciitis

 No one wants to walk around on a heel that hurts.
 To avoid some of the pain and still walk around, you may try to walk on your toes a bit.
 This allows you to avoid the heels and still get some movement.
 But this is not a good idea because it can start to harm your toes when you walk.

 The problem that appears when you try to walk on your toes to avoid putting pressure on the heel is that you will further tighten the calf muscle.
 This will pull on the heel more than before, causing more irritation in the plantar fascia.
 Overall, this is going to make the problem worse, even if it seems like it helps in the beginning.